Red-Hat-EMEA-SSA-AppDev-Team/3scale-rhsi-locationless-api-demo/README.md

     ![](./images/rhsi-books-api-v2_localfavoured-1.png)

-    - All authorized HTTP requests are handled by the `aws-ocp` (local) server site
+    - All authorized HTTP requests are handled by the `aws-ocp` (local) server site.

     ![](./images/rhsi-books-api-v2_localfavoured-2.png)